Marce1o/nestjs-atomicQueues/README.md

 }
 ```

+---

 ## Graceful Shutdown

-The library handles graceful shutdown automatically:
+The library handles graceful shutdown automatically via Redis pub/sub:

-1. On `SIGTERM`/`SIGINT`, all workers on the node are signaled to close
+1. On `SIGTERM`/`SIGINT`, the node publishes shutdown signals to Redis
+2. All workers (even on other nodes) subscribed to shutdown channels receive the signal
-2. Workers finish their current job (with timeout)
+3. Workers finish their current job (with configurable timeout)
-3. Heartbeat TTLs expire, marking workers as dead
+4. Heartbeat TTLs expire, marking workers as dead
-4. Resources are cleaned up
+5. Resources are cleaned up

 ```typescript
 // Manual shutdown
 await workerManager.signalNodeWorkersClose();
 await workerManager.waitForWorkersToClose(30000);
 ```

+---

+## Use Cases

+### 1. Per-User Message Queues (Chat/WhatsApp Style)
+Each user has their own queue ensuring messages are processed in order.

+### 2. Per-Table Game Processing (Casino/Gaming)
+Each game table has a dedicated worker ensuring game actions are atomic.

+### 3. Per-Tenant Job Processing (SaaS)
+Each tenant's jobs are isolated and processed sequentially.

+### 4. Per-Session State Machines
+Each session maintains ordered state transitions.

+---

 ## License